Menu

 ScopeVisibilityUse Case

-projectAll agents in the projectProject-wide facts, conventions
+projectAuthorized callers in the current projectProject-wide facts, conventions

-MCP Tools for Groups
+MCP Tools for Team Memory

 Storing Group Memories